 Organizations also sometimes struggle to train workers who speak different languages.

-One nice solution is to have an eLearning course like the one below.
+Another nice solution is to have an eLearning course like the one below.
 When the employee opens this course, the first thing he/she sees is a screen asking what language the training should be presented in.
 In the example below, “Spanish” was chosen.

 Click here for more information about multi-language health and safety training.